cryptpad/cryptpad/docs/clean_look_branch_doc.md

 It is also possible to configure 2 background images, one for the light theme and one for the dark theme.

 To display the image as background, the environment variable CPSHOWBGIMAGE should be set to "yes".
-The image can be put in the t directory cryptpad/customize.dist/images/background.
+The image can be put in the directory cryptpad/customize.dist/images/background.
 The urls should be put in the environment variables CPBGIMAGE (light theme) and CPDARKBGIMAGE (dark theme).

     CPSHOWBGIMAGE="true"
     CPBGIMAGE="/customize/images/background/bg.jpg"
     CPDARKBGIMAGE="/customize/images/background/bg-dark.jpg"

 As for all background images, they should be heavily compressed.
 I use pictures with a size of 1920x1280.
-Jpeg is mandatory.
+Either svg or jpeg are mandatory.
 A maximal size of 300kB should be used, the smaller, the better.

 With just CPSHOWIMAGE to "true", the default images in customize.dist/images/background/bg.jpg and customize.dist/images/background/bg-dark.jpg will be used.